 The equipment we make has some built in protections against losing its oils.
 First, we only use top quality, full-grain leather.
 Cheaper grades of leather or leather that has been sanded down for cosmetic reasons loses its oils faster.
 Before the tanned hides are even shipped to us, they are treated with natural greases, oils, and tallow that is pressed deep into the leather.
-This is time consuming (and therefore expensive) for the tannery to do but it gives you a very durable, pliable, and long lasting piece of leather from the start.
+This process is known as “hot-stuffing”.
+It is a time consuming (and therefore expensive) process for the tannery to do but it gives you a very durable, pliable, and long lasting piece of leather from the start.
 After it gets to us, we do a few things that help build on this foundation.
 All edges are burnished and treated with bee’s wax.
 This helps seal the edge fibers from exposure to the elements.
-Next, we give the item a coat of Neatsfoot oil to protect its surfaces.
+Next, we treat the leather with an additional conditioner.
 Lastly, we use a different type of wax to treat both the front (the grain side) and the back (the flesh side.)
 These combined treatments give the item very solid resistance to moisture and dryness.
 That said, even the best quality, most thoroughly treated piece of leather will eventually become damaged if neglected.

 Some very basic maintenance every few months will keep your leather in top condition.
-Here’s a few indicators that its time to clean and oil your leather:
+Here’s a few indicators that its time to clean and condition your leather:

 - Does it feel rough or dry to the touch?
 The grain of the leather should feel smooth and slick.